suloku/gcmm/trunk/readme.txt

 ----------------------------
 There are computer programs that can transform other savegame formats into GCI (currently GCMM supports SAV and GCS restoring).

-GCP format is a raw savegame image of the memory card.
-At the moment creating a raw image is possible thanks to Masken, but there are still problems when restoring.
+RAW/GCP format is a raw image of the memory card with all its contents.

 MCI format (createad by softdev's sdmc) is a raw image of the card, preceded by a 64 byte header.